 That implication alone was enough for most of the Ambassadors, and he settled back to steer the slow collapse of their resolve.
 As ever, they assured and reassured him of just how much of the Dominion’s vast resources might be owed to Earth.

 Much of which, in fairness, had already started to arrive.
-Nanofactory technology was on the cusp of revolutionizing Terran industry in a way that 3D printing had only promised.
+Solar collection forcefield technology was on the cusp of revolutionizing Earth’s energy industry in ways that all other solar power tech had only hinted at.
 The last piece of the quantum-computing puzzle had been a collective headslap for the experts in that field.
 The Corti Directorate had - reluctantly and with bad grace - been strong-armed into revealing the secret by which the human immune system could be tricked into tolerating the presence of foreign cybernetic implants without weakening.

 This last concession had particularly irked the Directorate’s ambassador.
 He in particular was a nut had persisted in being more difficult to crack than the others, and became more so with every meeting.

 Doctor Hussein was beginning to suspect that the Corti wasn’t even bothering to remain unemotional any more.
 In fact, he suspected, the Corti was gladly simmering in a building resentment of, and hatred for, the whole of the human race.

 He watched as the little grey being examined a message that had apparently just arrived for him, and then met Hussein’s eye.
 Anees decided that the expression on the ambassador’s face was that of grim satisfaction, as if an obstacle or irritation had been dealt with.

 They were beginning to enter some dangerous territory.
 It would not do to be too aggressive from here on out.

 Date Point: 3 years and 6 months AV

 San Diego, California, USA, Earth